marvel-nccr/ansible-playbook-workhorse/README.md

 #### Server
 - A server running Ubuntu 18.04 LTS
   Can be hardware or virtual machine (tested on OpenStack, Amazon Web Services and Huawei Cloud).
-- At least 12GB disk size (including Ubuntu); better 15GB or more
+- At least 12GB disk size (including Ubuntu); better 15GB or more.
+  Note: After cleaning temporary files, QM 20.3.1 occupied 6.1GB of disk space.
 - Access to server via SSH key as user with sudo rights

+For peculiarities of different platforms, see [the wiki](https://github.com/marvel-nccr/quantum-mobile-cloud-edition/wiki/Preparing-a-cloud-image).

 Security rules:
 - Port 22 open (for SSH access)